BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 > have laid down; by so doing they will become intoxicated; when they
 > are intoxicated, they will fall into negligence; when they are
 > negligent, I can do with them as I like on account of this bait.
+>
+> — <cite>MN 25</cite>

 </div>

-> —MN 25

-Nm: It cannot be denied that there is a pleasant quality to indulging in the bait.
+**Nm:** It cannot be denied that there is a pleasant quality to indulging in the bait.
 However, it’s a trap.
 If one truly comprehends this danger, the superficial allure of the bait will lose its power to arouse desire.

-Q: The bait is not intended for our well-being.
+**Q:** The bait is not intended for our well-being.
 The traps are not set for our benefit.

-Nm: As previously mentioned, it can be difficult to recognize the potential danger within sensuality when it presents itself in a beautiful and enticing manner.
+**Nm:** As previously mentioned, it can be difficult to recognize the potential danger within sensuality when it presents itself in a beautiful and enticing manner.
 Our automatic response is to view it as friendly, non- threatening, and harmless.
 However, it’s essential to